+*C16.03.
+Any amendments to this constitution that result from the processes provided in *C16.01 and *C16.02 shall be sent by the secretary of this congregation to the synod.
+The synod shall notify this congregation of its decision to approve or disapprove the proposed changes; the changes shall go into effect upon notification that the synod has approved them.

+*C16.04.
+This constitution may be amended to bring any section into conformity with a section or sections, either required or not required, of the Model Constitution for Congregations of the Evangelical Lutheran Church in America as most recently amended by the Churchwide Assembly.
+Such amendments may be approved by a majority vote of those voting members present and voting at any legally called meeting of this congregation without presentation at a prior meeting of this congregation, provided that the Congregation Council has submitted by mail or electronic means, as permitted by state law, notice to this congregation of such an amendment or amendments, together with the council’s recommendations, at least 30 days prior to the meeting.
+Upon the request of two (2) voting members of this congregation, the Congregation Council shall submit such notice.
+Following the adoption of an amendment, the secretary of this congregation shall submit a copy thereof to the synod.
+Such provisions shall become effective immediately following a vote of approval.

+CHAPTER 17.
+BYLAWS

+*C17.01.
+This congregation may adopt bylaws.
+No bylaw may conflict with this constitution.

+*C17.02.
+Bylaws may be adopted or amended at any legally called meeting of this congregation with a quorum present by a two-thirds vote of those voting members present and voting.

 *C17.03.
-Any amendments to this constitution that result from the processes provided in *C17.01 and *C17.02 shall be sent by the secretary of this congregation to the synod.
-The amendment shall become effective within 120 days from the date of the receipt of the notice by the synod unless the synod informs this congregation that the amendment is in conflict with the constitution and bylaws of the Evangelical Lutheran Church in America or the constitution of the Sierra Pacific Synod of the ELCA.
+Changes to the bylaws may be proposed by any voting member, provided that such additions or amendments be submitted in writing to the Congregation Council at least 60 days before a regular or special Congregation Meeting called for that purpose.
+The Congregation Council shall notify this congregation’s members of the proposal with the council’s recommendations at least 30 days in advance of the Congregation Meeting.
+Notification may take place by mail or electronic means, as permitted by state law.

 *C17.04.
-This constitution may be amended to bring any section into conformity with a section or sections, either required or not required.
-Of the Model Constitution for Congregations of the Evangelical Lutheran Church in America – as most recently amended by the Churchwide Assembly.
-Such amendments may be approved by a simple majority vote of those voting members present and voting at any legally called meeting of the congregation without presentation at a prior meeting of the congregation, provided that the Congregation Council has submitted by mail notice to the congregation of such an amendment or amendments, together with the council’s recommendations, at least 30 days prior to the meeting.
-Upon the request of ten voting members of the congregation, the Congregation Council shall submit such notice.
-Following the adoption of an amendment, the secretary of the congregation shall submit a copy thereof to the synod.
-Such provisions shall become effective immediately following a vote of approval.
+Adopted or amended bylaws shall be sent by the secretary of this congregation to the synod.

-C.C.C.C.CHAPTER 18.
+CHAPTER 18.
 CONTINUING RESOLUTIONS

 *C18.01.
-The congregation in a legally called meeting or the Congregation Council may enact continuing resolutions.
+This congregation in a legally called meeting or the Congregation Council may enact continuing resolutions.
 Such continuing resolutions may not conflict with the constitution or bylaws of this congregation.

 *C18.02.
-Continuing resolutions shall be enacted or amended by a majority vote of a meeting of the congregation or a two-thirds vote of all voting members of the Congregation Council.C
+Continuing resolutions shall be enacted or amended by a majority vote of a meeting of this congregation or a two-thirds vote of all voting members of the Congregation Council.

+*C18.03.
+Adopted or amended continuing resolutions shall be sent by the secretary of this congregation to the synod.

 CHAPTER 19.
 INDEMNIFICATION